MoserMichael/python-obj-system/decorator.md

 The class is a callable object, and it calls the original function in its \_\_call\_\_ method.
 The style of doing it as a class has a big plus: you can easily instance variables to the decorator.

+Here is the decorator class, that intercepts the calls to an argument function:

 ```